The Courtyard Entry Style Home: A Touch of the Intimate and Serene

 This 4-bedroom luxury California style home with Mediterranean detailing (Plan #175-1086) has an attractive courtyard entry and covered portico to welcome guests.

 In urban areas, homeowners are now turning to the courtyard entry to bring nature into their homes and create that sense of peace and calm amid the noise and congestion.
 Here are a few ideas for that perfect oasis in a city environment.

 1. Build a low fence – or a hedge - to separate the house from the street.

 2. Select materials that blend with the home.

 3. Simple landscaping or a small front garden – shrubs and flowers that flank the recessed door – to “invite” people into the home

 4. Comfortable outdoor furniture (similar to porch accessories) that can withstand changing weather conditions.

-Walk through the open wrought-iron gate into a gorgeous two-story five bedroom home plan (#168-1024), nestled within the tall trees and landscaped courtyard.
+Walk through the open wrought-iron gate into a gorgeous 2-story 5-bedroom home (Plan #168-1024), nestled within the tall trees and landscaped courtyard.
 The home features a fireplace, library, mud room, office, den, and Great Room.

 Whether you live in the suburbs or in a busy city, you can have your “slice” of the courtyard entry design with a little creativity and imagination.